Haokius/rails-technical/README.md

 ## Prompt
 Create a reactive, client-side rendered UI for configuring and viewing stock price reports.
 As part of this you will need to:
 - Complete the backend skeleton code to perform CRUD operation on the reports in the database
+  - You will need to implement the endpoints.
+As a guide, there are #TODO: comments in the code to help you.
+  - It is up you what you want the schema of the return objects to be.
+You can use the example below as a guide, or choose our own to implement.
 - Create UIs for these CRUD operations
 - Create UI for report data
 - Create at least one additional report (tabular or visual) that shows aggregate information (ex: average open price by ticker over entire report period)